-Established in 1993, Eagle Nice (International) Holdings Limited (the "Company") and its subsidiaries (the "Group") have grown into a pioneering force in the international garment manufacturing industry during the past 28 years, working closely with progressive global sports brands to make vigorous plans for sustainable corporate development.
+Established in 1993, Eagle Nice (International) Holdings Limited (the "Company") and its subsidiaries (collectively as the "Group") have gone a long way growing into a pioneering force in the international garment manufacturing industry during the past 29 years, working closely with progressive global sports brands to make vigorous plans for sustainable corporate development.

-Committed to the mission of "pioneer innovation, benefit to customers, empower staff and reward shareholders", the Group has not only attained international standards in products, services and technologies, but has also placed a strong emphasis on environmental protection and community involvement, underpinned by "sustainability and contribution society" as the new direction for ongoing development.
+Committed to the mission of "pioneer innovation, benefit to customers, empower staff and reward shareholders", the Group has not only attained international standards in products, services and technologies, but has also placed a strong emphasis on environmental protection and community involvement and engagement, underpinned by "sustainability and contribution society" as the new direction for ongoing development.

 During the year, the Group deepened its human resources policy, occupational health and safety ("OHS") policy and environmental policy to foster a safety culture and enhance environmental awareness, while active efforts have been made to commence green procurement.
-A Green Team has also been established to drive the promotion of environmental accreditation initiatives at the headquarters and the factories in fulfilment of its mission in sustainability.
+A Green Team has also been established to promote environmental accreditation initiatives at the headquarters and the factories in fulfilment of its mission in sustainability.